gencat/participa/docs/HOW_TO_UPGRADE.md

     * Remove render for partial `topbar_search.html.erb`
     * Add custom link to home page (`.site-title`)
   * `config/locales/`
     * You need to add the new locales added in Decidim.
+(TODO: this translations are also in the general files)

   ##### 	Custom files: